If you require an urgent on the day appointment please call before 11:00.

 PLEASE NOTE WE DO NOT TAKE CALLS ON A SATURDAY.

 When making an appointment, please bear the following points in mind:

 - Please avoid telephoning before 10.00am or after 5.00pm to arrange a routine appointment.

 - It is anticipated that a routine appointment is not likely to last more than 10 minutes.
 If you think that you will need longer, please let the receptionist know when you make the appointment.

 - A routine appointment is normally for one patient only.
 If you need other members of your family to see the doctor please discuss this with the receptionist when making the appointment.

-- We have a duty doctor each day that conducts telephone consultations each morning and afternoon to discuss urgent requests and he/she will then arrange to see you as necessary.
+- We have a duty doctor each day that conducts telephone consultations throughout the day to discuss urgent requests and he/she will then arrange to see you as necessary.

 - Patients are registered with the Surgery and not with a particular doctor.
 You are entitled to choose whichever doctor you wish for any given appointment.

 - If you express a preference for a particular doctor, please be aware that you may have to wait longer for that appointment.